sloev/audiovisual-sampler/README.md

                    /output/audio.mp3
 ```

-maybe even output into a special zip format "samplePAQ" and call it something nice in extension
+maybe even output into a special zip format "samplePAQ" and call it something nice in extension see https://github.com/zip-rs/zip

 then in rust:
 you add the "samplePAQ"s somehow and run the program